|My Favourite Planet > English > People > |

 Istanbul Archaeological Museum.
 Inv.
 No. 5344 T.

-Detail of a black-figure olpe (jug) with Hermes between two sphinxes.
+Detail of an Attic black-figure olpe (jug) with Hermes between two sphinxes.

 Made in Athens about 600-580 BC, in the manner of the Gorgon Painter.